motalhafarooqui/DSA-in-C-plus-plus/Conditional Statements and Loop/README.md

-In this folder, I uploaded the files I made while learning the chapter - Conditional Statements and Loop, in which the following topics are covered, practised and implemented.
+In this folder, I uploaded the codes I made while learning the chapter - Conditional Statements and Loop, in which the following topics are covered, practised and implemented.

 ✅ Conditional Statements
       -> if-else